 - Moog should be treated as a highly transactional system and not placed on the same compute node as other highly transactional applications that may cause SAN resource contention.

 - SAN port and array port contention should be minimized

 - Storage medium should be as fast as possible to minimize the transaction times to the database.

-You can calculate the amount of disk space required for the database using the following:
+You can calculate the amount of disk space in GB required for the database server using the following calculation:

-- Where the aggregate event rate is across all LAMs
+The average event rate is across all LAMs and integrations.

 If you do not enable the Archiver tool, the historic database will grow indefinitely.
 See Archive Situations and Alerts for more information.